joakim/kay/README.md

 Object Value {
     value: `new PersistentDataStructure()`

-    -- setter behavior for object properties
+    -- setter method for object properties
     (set $key to $value) -> `self.value[$key] = $value`

-    -- behavior for cloning itself with added properties (`$x:` binds a value as a local name) (with $properties:Tuple) -> {
+    -- method for cloning itself with added properties (`$x:` binds a value as a local name) (with $properties:Tuple) -> {
         -- define a local property
-        object: self ()  -- call the basic clone behavior
+        object: self ()  -- call the basic clone method

-        -- call the `for` behavior on `$properties`, passing a behavior to loop over its items
+        -- call the `for` method on `$properties`, passing a method to loop over its items
         $properties for (each $key as $value) -> {
             object set $key to $value  -- mutate a property of the object }